AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 For more information about Cloud Manager, see [Understand Adobe Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/cloud-manager/understand-cloud-manager-for-aem.html) and [Introduction to Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html).

 ### Developer Console

+Each Forms as a Cloud service program has a Developer Console.
+A Developer Console provides various details of each running Forms as a Cloud service environment.
+These details are helpful in debugging the environment.
+For details, see [Debugging AEM as a Cloud Service with the Developer Console](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/developer-console.html).

 <!--